 This category is equivalent to how we use cash, and an often-used example is buying coffee.
 We typically keep small amounts of money in our wallet or purse for these types of transactions, and maybe we have planned a specific allowance for them in our monthly budgets.
-While some countries have fully embraced credit cards or smart phones for daily spending, other countries still prefer physical coins and bills.
+While some countries have fully embraced credit cards or smartphones for daily spending, other countries still prefer physical coins and bills.
 Many Germans, for example, prefer cash because it typically provides better privacy.

 From a portability perspective, many of these payments happen outside of our homes.
 This makes mobile wallet applications ideally suited, which allow us to take advantage of the unique benefits of smartphones.
 Convenient camera access allows for quick scanning of QR payment code and NFC support (Near-Field Communication) lets us pay just by holding our phone next to a card reader.

 For small, frequent payments we generally accept more risk in exchange for convenience.
 It becomes more important to quickly execute a transaction than protecting the money involved from as many attack vectors as possible.
-While we wouldn’t carry our life savings in our pockets, we are comfortable doing so with small amounts, as it is does not have a big impact on us if they are lost or stolen.
-So not only do we take much fewer security precautions, financial service providers like banks do the same.
+While we wouldn’t carry our life savings in our pockets, we are comfortable doing so with small amounts, as it does not have a significant impact on us if they are lost or stolen.
+Not only do we take much fewer security precautions, but financial service providers like banks do the same.
 One example is that you may not need to sign or enter the PIN for credit card payments if the amount is below $25.
 The only thing that may be required to transact is entering a 4-digit PIN or authentication via face recognition.

 Monthly budgeting #

-Rent, utilities, subscriptions, car payments, grocery bills and similar expenses need to be paid regularly on a weekly or monthly basis.
-Compared to discretionary day-to-day spending, these payments are higher in value, less frequent and play a more important role in our lives.
+Rent, utilities, subscriptions, car payments, grocery bills, and similar expenses need to be paid regularly on a weekly or monthly basis.
+Compared to day-to-day discretionary spending, these payments are higher in value, less frequent, and play a more important role in our lives.
 We can go without an extra coffee in the afternoon, but not paying rent or water bills is typically not an option.

 Emergency funds #

 There are times when we are suddenly faced with a more expensive problem like a medical bill or home repairs, or lose our jobs and need to cover a few months of expenses.
-For these situations it is recommended to keep around 3-6 months of average monthly expenses.
+For these situations, it is recommended to keep around 3-6 months of average monthly expenses.
 You may or may not end up needing this money, but it’s great to have when you do.

 Sinking funds #

 For example, Glacier Protocol is highly secure, but also requires about $600 in new equipment and takes 8 hours to set up.
 While it is designed as a step-by-step guide, some areas are quite complex, all in the name of reducing and avoiding different types of risk.
-It is an extreme example, but it illustrates well how complex the topic of practicing good security is.
+It is an extreme example, but it illustrates well how complex practicing good security is.

 This section described one of many lenses through which we can investigate bitcoin.
 Based on your goals, this lens may or may not be relevant to you.
-Make sure to pick the right perspectives for your product and also back up your assumptions with user research and testing.
+Make sure to pick the right perspectives for your product and back up your assumptions with user research and testing.